-If you have ink cartridges (smaller than a clenched fist, and used in home printers), please see our ink recycling service for these first instead.
+If you have ink cartridges (smaller than a clenched fist, used in personal printers and franking machines), please separate these and see our ink recycling service for these instead.

 Please don't send full or unused cartridges using this service, as we handle those at a separate warehouse.
 Please visit the unused cartridge recycling page instead.